 You must be in education to have an EHC plan.

-Crucial: Usually it will be the school or learning provider applying for the EHC, but families can also make an application.
-Find out about applying for an Education, Health and Care Plan assessment in Oxfordshire.
+Crucial: Usually the school or learning provider apply for the EHC.
+Families can also make an application.
+More about applying for an Education, Health and Care Plan assessment in Oxfordshire.

 Everything together - with a future focus!

 Your EHC plan puts all the support you need in one record, along with your goals and ambitions.
 This helps the different agencies that provide your education, health and social care support work more closely together.
 It also makes sure that your wishes, ambitions and aspirations are included.
 This helps you achieve your aims and get the best support.

 This video explains simply how EHC plans work and what to expect from assessments and reviews:

 EHC plans should be reviewed every year to check they still meet your needs.

 As children grow older, their needs change.
 Some children no longer need an EHC plan.
 Some may need to move onto accessing different support, for example, support available at a university or college.

 You should be involved in your EHC Plan.
 This makes sure you have a say in your future, so that your needs and ambitions are heard.
 This will help when you transition into adulthood.